paulbradshaw/MED7373-Data-Journalism/week2/readme.md

 In fact, some extra research will tell you that [postcodes can be broken down into more parts](https://en.wikipedia.org/wiki/Postcodes_in_the_United_Kingdom#Formatting), [phone numbers can be broken down further](https://en.wikipedia.org/wiki/Telephone_numbering_plan), and [licence plates have more detail too](https://www.nationalnumbers.co.uk/number-plate-formats-explained.htm)

-## Decomposition of the problem
+## Abstraction of the problem

-But that's not the main thing we need to decompose.
-We need to break down the *problem* too.
-How do we extract the first part of the postcode - the postcode district?
+We need to refine the *problem* too - by abstracting the **core** thing we need to focus on: in this case the first part of the postcode - the postcode district.

+We need to extract that by excluding everything else - but how?
 The answer will depend on how the data is formatted, and how **clean** it is - in terms of its consistency.

 For example, postcodes often include a space in the middle, between the two parts.
 If our postcodes are formatted in this way, and *all* the postcodes are formatted the same way, then we only need to split all our postcodes on the space.